hpgavin/HPGdaac/README.md

 sudo apt install libx11-xcb-dev
 ```

-4. clone software from github to your RPi, e.g., to ~/Code/
+4. clone software from github to your RPi, e.g., to your ~/Code/ directory

 ```
 mkdir ~/Code